 5. STAFF/COMMISSIONER’S REPORTS: Mr. Simpson updated the commission on a possible fishing tournament on opening day that will be coordinated and sponsored by Western Outdoor News.
 Mr. Simpson also reported the Visitor Guide is near completion and Trout in the Classroom was funded and moving forward.
 Ms. Mueller reported the on the Inyo County Fisheries Commission Meeting and the upcoming plans for the Central Sierra Fisheries Commission meeting.

-6. DEPARTMNET OF FISH AND WILDLIFE UPDATE: No Update.
+6. DEPARTMENT OF FISH AND WILDLIFE UPDATE: No Update.
 Jim Erdman was unable to attend.

 7. MONTHLY BUDGET UPDATE: No changes to the budget from the previous meeting.